Xilinx/SDSoC_Examples/README.md

 6. REVISION HISTORY

-### 1. GETTING STARTED
+### 1. CPP

-Collection of examples geared at teaching the user best practices in how to use different features of SDSoC and start on their own application.
+Collection of examples geared at teaching the user best practices in how to use different features of SDSoC (C/C++) and start on their own application.

 ### 2. LIBS